-14.24.
+13.24.
 Financial Liabilities

 Financial liabilities are initially measured at fair value and carried at their amortised cost.
 Annual charges to the Comprehensive Income and Expenditure Statement for interest payable are based on the carrying amount of the liability, multiplied by the effective rate of interest for the instrument.
-The amount presented in the Balance Sheet is the outstanding principal repayable, and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year in the Ioan agreement.
-This definition applies to the majority of financial liabilities.
-The only exception to this is borrowing associated with the St George's Centre / Aviva transaction.
+The amount presented in the Balance Sheet is the outstanding principal repayable, and interest charged to the Comprehensive Income and Expenditure Statement is the amount payable for the year in the loan agreement.

-14.25.
+13.25.
 Financial Assets